Emilia-Capital/comment-hacks/readme.txt

 1. Screenshot of a clean comment notification email
 2. The comment parent edit box
 3. The plugins admin settings
+4. The button on the frontend to email all the commenters on a post.
+5. The link in the backend to email an individual commenters on a post.

 == Changelog ==